Hoya australis is also known as a wax vine or common waxflower. It is the most famous hoya variety after Hoya carnosa.

 Immediately water your plants if the leaves are curling.
 Don’t panic.
 The leaves will soak up the water and will revive soon.
 In the same manner, it can tolerate drought but will be sensitive in the cold season.

 Hoya australis needs lights to bloom and thrive.
 They originate from tropical environments and like to grow by climbing up trees.
-If we try to mimic that same growing conditions, the Hoya australis will grow beautifully.
+If we try to mimic those same growing conditions, the Hoya australis will grow beautifully.

 In some areas, it can also grow in full sun.
 But it is best to shelter it from the direct sun.
 This step saves it from sunburns.
 It is best to shelter the plants from strong winds too.
 Avoid hanging in a window that gets a strong blow of winds.
 Sea-facing windows will also bring a lot of salt with them and affect the plant.